 The electrifying performances are backed up by detailed planning and safety procedures, and emergency drills are run regularly.
 With divers working under the show nightly, almost all technicians are indeed scuba-certified.

 "It's a dream come true for me that I'm able to do this, and I wasn't even out of school before I was given the opportunity," she said.
 "I'm living the most amazing dream ever."

 Clapp chose Carnegie Mellon largely because of the unique blend of production and stage management training.
 She was delighted to discover a lasting support system.

 "The people that you're surrounded by — people that are attracted to this field of work that have come to this school to learn — form a really supportive environment that helps you become more interested and dedicated.
-That played a huge part, equal to the strong education," said Clapp, who was also an Andrew Carnegie Society Scholar at Carnegie Mellon.
+That played a huge part, equal to the strong education," said Clapp, who was also an Andrew Carnegie Society Scholar

 She also appreciated the ability to take advantage of varied courses, especially dance, which had originally sparked her lifelong love of the arts.

 "Make sure that you do what makes you happy because if you're not doing something that you really enjoy, you're never going to be fulfilled," she said.
 "As long as you're happy, your dedication and drive will come from that."